sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedaH/yajurvedaH/kapiShThalakaThasaMhitA.md

 **THE KAPIṢṬHALA-KAṬHA-SAMHITĀ**

  The Caraṇavyūha enumerates among the Carakas—Kaṭhāḥ, Prācya-Kaṭhāḥ, Kapisthala-Kaṭhāḥ.
-Of these the Kaṭhas are well-known by their Saṃhitā, Śrauta-Sūtra (extensively quoted specially by [Yājñikadeva](# "*See my article ")), Gṛhyasūtra and numerous other treatises.
-The Prācya-Kaṭhas have long been [extinct.](# "**The Katha-Sūtra (Śrauta and Gṛhya) is known as Laugākṣi-Sūtra.
+Of these the Kaṭhas are well-known by their Saṃhitā, Śrauta-Sūtra (extensively quoted specially by Yājñikadeva[^1]), Gṛhyasūtra and numerous other treatises.
+The Prācya-Kaṭhas have long been extinct.[^2] is known as Laugākṣi-Sūtra.
 There is no evidence, however, that Gāṅgi-Laugākṣi (Gotrapravaranibandha- kadamba, p.
 180) was similarly connected with the Prācya-Kathas,")No references or quotations have yet been traced.
 The Kapiṣṭhala-Kaṭhas are known by a fragmentary ms. of the Saṃhitā.
 At the present day there are no followers of this school.

+[^1]: "*See my article "

+[^2]: "**The Katha-Sūtra (Śrauta and Gṛhya

  Like many other śākhās, the Kap.-Kaṭha S. derives its specific designation from the ṛṣi, who founded the śākhā, Kapiṣthala, as the name of a ṛṣi is known to Pāṇini VIII,3,91 and the various Pravarasūtras, and there is little doubt that the